Lechugar95/globant_coding_challenge/README.md

 ## Using the hosted API

-The REST API was hosted using service App Services of Azure.
-To test the hosted API, just use the following link and try the endpoints.
+The REST API was hosted using service App Services of Azure and the main branch of the GitHub repository.
+To test it, just use the following link and try the endpoints.

 https://fastapi-github-brazilsouth.azurewebsites.net/docs